Maude Lebois is a partner in the International Arbitration practice.

 - An international organization, Claimant in an ICC arbitration against a consortium of European contractors.
-The dispute arises from a FIDIC contract for the upgrading of sewerage and water distribution networks and associated pumping stations.
+The dispute arises from a FIDIC contract for the upgrading of sewerage and water distributions networks and associated pumping stations.

-- A major North African company on all aspects of the negotiations for the construction, financing and development in Algeria of one of the world’s largest petrochemical plants, and the setting up of several joint ventures to handle the various aspects of this multi-billion project.
+- A major North-African company on all aspects of the negotiations for the construction, financing and development in Algeria of one of the world’s largest petrochemical plants, and the setting up of several joint ventures to handle the various aspects of this multi-billion project.

 - A privately-owned Algerian company in negotiation for the acquisition of shares of an energy company from a private financial services group active in the Middle East, and in an arbitration proceeding initiated in parallel to the negotiation process.

 - The Government of an African country in the development of shale gas activities and negotiations with a potential investor.

 - An African State-owned energy producer, Respondent in a UNCITRAL arbitration in Geneva initiated by the African subsidiary of a large North American energy company.
 The dispute arose from a unitization agreement in relation to a petroleum field.
 The law of the Respondent’s State applied.
 Hundreds of millions of US dollars were at stake.

 - An African State-owned energy producer in conciliation proceedings with a large North American energy company.
 The dispute was in relation to the adoption by the host State of new tax legislation (windfall profit tax).